RayBB/openlibrary-docs/Open-Library-Community-Call-Minutes.md

 - Nicholas, Irene, Mek, Bernat, Jean, Brenton -- some subset of this group should meet or contribute to the ecosystem diagram (it would be great if Jean can describe the purpose of this doc; I'll do my best)

 # Week 5: 2017-04-04 Community Call

+## Agenda

+1. Review Roadmap
+2. Updates & Progress
+- VIAF, Wikidata, OLID (Done)
+- Fixing book importing (IA -> OL)
+- Adding subject tags to works & indexing in solr
+- Redesign content ideas
+- Merging works & editions

+3. Todo
+- Fixing List Works

+## Charles

+Is there an authority for subjects (Library of Congress), LibraryThing. cc: @dvd

+## Nicholas

+Going to contribute to design doc

+## Mek

+Share design doc w/ #openlibrary-g and Nicholas
+How do we get subjects added to works and into solr?

 # Week 6: 2017-04-11 Community Call
 # Week 7: 2017-04-18 Community Call
 # Week 8: 2017-04-25 Community Call